-- AirDrop: This comes handy if you quickly want to transfer a tour to another device (e.g. from your iPad to your iPhone or Mac).
-This usually also works, when you are completely offline. - Mail: This adds an overview image of your tour as well as a GPX file to an email.
+- Mail: This adds an overview image of your tour as well as a GPX file to an email.
 The standard mail message composer is shown where you can add a recipient, alter the subject and add some text.
 You can also delete the overview image if you prefer to send the GPX tour file only. - Facebook/Twitter: You can directly post your tour on your preferred social media network.
 Because most don't support GPX file attachments in your post (only text and images are usually allowed) we will upload your tour to one of our servers and add the link to a "mini-page" to your post.
 This "mini-page" has a tour overview image, and allows your recipients to directly download the GPX file from there.
+You can also embed this "mini-page" on your own website if you like.

+$^{^3\}mbox{See}$ http://tour.mapout.me/3FUkjR+lRE+TGPLyufeOBw as an example of such a "mini-page".

-You can also embed this "mini-page" on your own website if you like. - Copy: You can quickly copy your tour to your clipboard.
-Similarly to Face-book/Twitter, we will upload your tour to one of our servers and add the link to this "mini-page" into your clipboard.
+- Copy: You can quickly copy your tour to your clipboard.
+Similarly to Facebook/Twitter, we will upload your tour to one of our servers and add the link to this "mini-page" into your clipboard.
 You can now add this link to any app (mail, word processing app, ...) and your recipients can then directly download your tour from this link. - Save Image: Will save a tour overview image to your photo album.
 The resolution of this image is sufficiently large (2048 x 2048 pixels) to include it in your own publications or website if you like. - Open in ...: This will show a list of apps you have installed on your device and are capable of opening GPX files.
 Tap on an application to open/import the file.
 This comes handy if you want to export your tour into another app.